A penalty-free quantum algorithm to find energy eigenstates: Errors in finding eigenstates above the ground state

 In the process of finding eigenstates above the ground state, the state based simulation is applied to deal with $P_g$ and the the obtained ground state should be slightly different from the exact one.
-Therefore, we analyze the error from the state based simulation and the imperfect ground state.
+Therefore, we discuss here the error from the state based simulation and the imperfect ground state used in our algorithm.

 For the state based simulation, we assume that the error of two initial state is $\Vert \rho_1-\rho_2\Vert_1=\epsilon$.
 Then the error after one step (we ignore the prefactor $\frac{1}{2}$ for simplicity) is \begin{widetext}